seanchowdhury/hawk-and-the-minnow/ReadME.md

 - `JavaScript` for building the game's movement and platform logic,
 - `Canvas` for rendering of the actual game map,
-- `HTML DOM/CSS` for styling tweaks.
+- `HTML DOM/CSS5` for styling tweaks

 The game uses object oriented principles to do the heavy lifting and is broken into a few major scripts: